Performance Marketing vs Brand Marketing: What’s the Difference?

 Conversion Rate = Clicks or Visits / Conversions

 As an example of using this formula, let’s say that 100 people saw your ad and visited your site, and 10 of those users converted.
 Your campaign’s conversion rate would be 10%.
-This formula is pretty straight-forward, so just make sure you are plugging in the correct data.
+This formula is pretty straightforward, so just make sure you are plugging in the correct data.

-Just like anything else involved in measuring your marketing success, determining whether you have a optimal conversion rate will depend on your business.
+Just like anything else involved in measuring your marketing success, determining whether you have a optimal lead conversion rate will depend on your business.
 The easiest way to know your conversion rate is indicating a successful campaign is by measuring it against past work.
-To do this, look at your metrics before running a new campaign and use it as a a baseline.
-For example, let’s say you are a clothing company running a campaign for a new sweater line and want to determine whether your ad campaign is successfully driving conversions.
+To do this, look at your marketing metrics before running a new campaign and use it as a a baseline.
+For example, let’s say you are a clothing company running an advertising campaign for a new sweater line and want to determine whether your ad campaign is successfully driving conversions.
 By comparing the new conversion rate to any campaign run in the past, you will get a baseline for measuring the success of your new conversion rate.
-And if you have no past campaigns to measure against, just know that the higher the percentage, the better your campaign is performing.
+And if you have no past campaigns to measure or benchmark against, just know that the higher the percentage, the better your campaign is performing.

 No matter what business you’re in, we bet we can help improve your conversion rate.
 Find out how we can help boost your Conversion Rate.

-There are a couple reasons why you should be keeping track of your conversion rate.
+There are a couple reasons why you should be keeping track of your marketing conversion rate.
 Firstly, a conversion rate allows you to track how successful your campaigns, lead gen pages, and website actually are.
 If you have a high conversion rate, you are doing something right!
 Conversion rates can also be an indicator of a successful UX design strategy.
 If your pages have a high conversion rate, the designs of your website and ads are likely appealing to your target audience.

-We compiled a library of the Essential Marketing Calculators that every marketer should use to track the success of their campaigns.
+Knowing how to calculate conversion rate is a critical component for identifying strengths and weaknesses of your marketing campaigns but it’s not the only metric to consider.
+At MNTN, we’ve compiled a library of the Essential Marketing Calculators that every marketer should use to track the success of their campaigns.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.